KibbeWater/Interium-Luas/README.md

 * Advanced Griefing - Small helper for griefing in MM
 * Time Elapsed - Small UI element to show how long CS has been open for
 * Velocity Graph V1 - Well, it's a velocity graph
-* Chicken and Fish ESP - Fuck meeeee
+* Chicken and Fish ESP - Simple example ESP
 * Notification Manager LIB - Send notifications to screen with a sleek design
 * Bomb Timer - Animated bomb timer

 ## Private
-* BetaSpectatorList.lua - containing multiple designs made for friends etc
-* Movement Recorder - Gonna flex my fucking movement recorder on ALLLL of you
+* Movement Recorder - Check forum to find buy page

 ## Coming Soon